-Stick with contemporary versions in common use: like the New International (NIV), New American Bible (NAB), Revised Standard (RSV), the New American Standard (NAS), the New King James (NKJV), and the New Living (NLT).
+Stick with contemporary versions in common use: like the New International (NIV), New American Bible (NAB), Revised Standard (RSV), the New American Standard (NAS), and the New Living (NLT).
 And try to find a reference type of Bible, one that has lots of notes, outlines, maps, and maybe even includes a concise concordance.
 And please do yourself a favor by using one that reads very close to our own modern way of speaking.
-Rickety old antiques like the Douay-Rheims, the Confraternity, the American Standard Version, and the King James version are no longer practicle because their language and grammar are obsolete.
+Rickety old antiques like the Douay-Rheims, the Confraternity, the American Standard Version, and the King James version are no longer practical because their language and grammar are obsolete.

 Here's a couple of really good examples of obsolescence.

 At Acts 28:13 the King James says that Paul's ship fetched a compass from Syracuse on its way to Rhegium.
 According to Microsoft's Encarta 98 encyclopedia, the magnetic compass didn't come into use in China and Europe until the tenth century, about 800 years after the book of Acts was written.
 The Greek word that the 1611 writers of the King James Bible translated "compass" is perierchomai, which means: to come all around, i.e. to stroll, vacillate, or veer.